Breath Awareness

 Conscious Connected Breathwork (CCB) is an experiential field of study and practice that uses conscious connected breathing and body-mind techniques to support the physical, emotional, mental and spiritual levels of being.

-There are numerous types of breathwork, with the above definition you could include pranayama as a type of breathwork; then also breathing techniques for physical performance and endurance, focus in sports etc. For the purposes of “modern breathwork” we are including types of CCB styles below.
+There are numerous types of breathwork, with the above definition you could include pranayama as a type of breathwork; then also breathing techniques for physical performance and endurance, focus in sports etc. For the purposes of the below list of “modern breathwork” we are including types of CCB styles which have gained popularity in recent times.
 This list is by no means exhaustive and there are numerous other slight variations and brands which use their own spin on the foundational work.

 Rebirthing Breathwork